Academic Policies & Procedures

 When a student is admitted to the thesis option, a member of the graduate faculty will be appointed to serve as the student's advisor and as the chair of the master's thesis committee.
-This committee consists of the chair and at least two other graduate faculty members.
-Information regarding the eligibility of faculty members to serve on the master's thesis committee is available in the School of Public Health - Bloomington records office in HPER 115.
-A Nomination of Master's Thesis Committee Form, signed by the members, must be submitted in HPER 115.
-A paper version of this form may be obtained in HPER 115 or it may found online at www.publichealth.indiana.edu/current-students/forms.shtml.
+This committee consists of the chair and at least two other Indiana University graduate faculty members.
+The chair of the committee must be a graduate faculty member in the department in which the student’s degree is being pursued.
+While students often wish to have a member of the committee from an institution other than Indiana University, such an individual may serve only as a consultant for the committee, but not as one of the three required members.
+Information regarding the eligibility of faculty members to serve on the master's thesis committee is available in the School of Public Health - Bloomington records office in SPH 115.
+A Nomination of Master's Thesis Committee Form, signed by the members, must be submitted in SPH 115.
+A paper version of this form may be obtained in SPH 115 or it may found online at www.publichealth.indiana.edu/current-students/forms.shtml.
 The research proposal meeting may not be scheduled before the executive associate dean approves the submitted Master's Thesis Committee Form.
 The chair/advisor will guide all phases of the thesis development.
 After the thesis topic has been identified, the student must prepare a detailed outline of the research proposal.
 The outline must then be submitted to the committee for approval.
 The committee is also responsible for the evaluation of the completed thesis.

 Frequently Asked Questions:

 Question: How many people need to be on my thesis committee?

 Answer: The master’s thesis committee is made up of a minimum of three faculty members.

 Question: What are the qualifications for faculty on a thesis committee?